wso2/docs-open-banking/en/docs/conformance/ciba-conformance.md

 2. Go to the `well-known-config-resources` directory.
 3. Copy the `auth.server.info-1.0-SNAPSHOT.jar` file into the `<IS_HOME>/repository/components/lib` directory.
 4. Copy the `openid-configuration.json` file into the `<IS_HOME>/repository/conf/identity` directory.
-5. Update the values in `openid-configuration.json` according to your requirement.
+5. Update the values in `openid-configuration.json` according to your setup.
 6. Update the `keystore.json` file with the authorization server keys and client application keys generated for [both applications](#configure-applications).
 7. Copy the `keystore.json` file into the `<IS_HOME>/repository/conf/identity` directory.